Franked Dividend Meaning

 The term “Franked dividend” refers to the dividend on which taxes have already been paid by the company issuing it, at the rate which the company is liable to be taxed.
 In other words, the investors, along with dividend, receive a tax credit equal to the amount of taxes paid by the issuing company.

-A dividend means the distribution of a portion of a company’s profits earned during the period of retained over the earlier years, to a particular class of shareholders of the company.
-The amount of dividends to be distributed is decided by the board of directors of the company and approved by shareholders at the meetings.
+A dividend definitionDividend DefinitionDividend is that portion of profit which is distributed to the shareholders of the company as the reward for their investment in the company and its distribution amount is decided by the board of the company and thereafter approved by the shareholders of the company. the distribution of a portion of a company’s profits earned during the period of retained over the earlier years to a particular class of shareholders of the company.
+The amount of dividends to be distributed is decided by the board of directors and approved by shareholders at the meetings.

 Such dividend, on which tax is paid and franking credit provided to the investor, is referred to as Franked Dividend.